damar-wicaksono/uqtestfuns/joss/paper.md

 (the numbers are as of 2023-06-30; once again, the list is non-exhaustive):

-- UncertainPy [@Tennoe:2018a; @Tennoe:2018b] includes 8 test functions (mainly in
+- SALib [@Herman2017; @Iwanaga2022] includes 6 test functions
-  the context of neuroscience) for illustrating the package capabilities.
+  mainly for illustrating the package capabilities.
 - PyApprox [@Jakeman2019] includes 18 test functions,
   including some non-algebraic functions for benchmarking purposes.
 - Surrogate Modeling Toolbox (SMT) [@Bouhlel2019; @Bouhlel2023] includes